 messages = list( list( "role" = "system", "content" = "You are John Smith, the Chief Purchasing Officer of Surya Motors.
 Your company operates as per Toyota Production System.
 You are being interviewed by students" ), list(role = "user", content = "what are your roles and responsibilities?") )

-R Function to allow ChatGPT to Remember Prior Conversations
+R Function to Make ChatGPT Remember Prior Conversations

 By default, OpenAI's API doesn't remember about previous questions in order to answer subsequent questions.
 This means that if you asked a question like "What is 2+2?" and then followed up with "What is the square of the previous answer?", it wouldn't be able to provide response as it does not recall previous prompt.